pisze-programy/trading-with-youtube/README.md

 A new episode might appear next week - nobody remembers what happened last week.
 Gathering data and visualizing it will make it easy to check if an influencer's prediction or suggestion made sense.

-What if we add top news from internet newspapers?
+What if we add top news from news?
 It might turn out that some influencers are promoting the same popular, incorrect opinions about market direction.

 Recently, prediction markets have become popular - people bet their money trying to estimate risk for a given event (predicting the future).
-If we add daily market movements from Polymarket to our dataset, it may turn out that combining news and prediction markets either contradicts or aligns with influencer opinions.
-I'm looking for this correlation.
+If we add daily market movements from Polymarket to our dataset, it may turn out that combining news and prediction markets either contradicts or aligns with influencer opinions and — `I'm looking for this correlation!`

 ## Project Structure